 Activity One - Where is water?

-- Watch the youtube clip below from UNESCO and make notes on where our water is and how much water we use.
-A few of the key terms above are mentioned and explained in the clip, it would be good idea to define them.
+Watch the first youtube clip below from UNESCO and make notes on where our water is and how much water we use.
+A few of the key terms above are mentioned and explained in the clip, it would be a good idea to define them.

-- In the first lesson we discussed what a nexus is.
-Water and our water footprint is one element of the nexus and is an approach to looking at demand for resources that we will keep returning to.
-Watch the youtube clip below and write down why investigating the global footprint is an important issue to focus on.
+In the first lesson, we discussed what a nexus is.
+Water and our water footprint is one element of the nexus and is an approach to looking at the demand for resources that we will keep returning to.
+Watch the second youtube clip below and write down why investigating the global footprint is an important issue to focus on.

 Activity Two - Describe - Water